• Skip to primary navigation

 What is Torque?

 Torque is the rotational equivalent of force.
 Specifically, it is a force exerted at a distance from an object’s axis of rotation.
 In the same way that a force applied to an object will cause it to move linearly, a torque applied to an object will cause it to rotate around a pivot point.
-The pivot point is know as the axis of rotation, and the perpendicular distance of the force from the axis of rotation is known as the moment arm.
+The pivot point is known as the axis of rotation, and the perpendicular distance of the force from the axis of rotation is known as the moment arm.
 This is why torque is also referred to as moment of force.

 In the simplest scenario, the applied force is perpendicular to the axis of rotation.
 In this case, torque is simply the product of the force and its distance from the axis of rotation: